 This may be the best book for someone in their twenties and possibly in their thirties to read.
-I have been reading a lot of books on early retirement, financial independence, and self-improvement lately and The Simple Path to Wealth by JL Collins might be one of the best.
+I have been reading a lot of books on early retirement, financial independence, and self-improvement lately and The Simple Path to Wealth by JL Collins might be the most informative and motivating.

-Jim is a huge advocate of index funds and specifically Vanguard's.
+Jim is a huge advocate of index funds and specifically Vanguard's because of their low fees.
 He suggests 100% stock portfolios.
-He does advise 85% stocks and 15% bonds for the weak hearted.
-He writes a lot about 'FU money' and how it allows you to take chances and literally say FU to your boss if you are sick of their crap.
-Once you have FU money, life gives you more opportunities.
+He does advise 85% stocks and 15% bonds for the weak-hearted.
+He isn't a fan of international funds.